-The Program will promote, develop, and deliver training to currently certified Home Energy Rating System (HERS) raters and energy analysts involved in new housing in Southern California Gas service territory.
-The curriculum will address technical and administrative elements of Home Energy Ratings, and will cover both current issues and changes based on Title 24 requirements taking effect in 2009.
+The Program will promote, develop, and deliver training to currently certified HomeEnergy Rating System (HERS) raters, energy consultants, and other professionals involved in construction of new and retro-fit housing in the Southern California Gas service territory and surrounding areas.
+The curriculum will address technical and administrative elements of Home Energy Ratings and energy efficiency.
+It will cover both the new requirements and changes based on Title 24 requirements in the 2010 code and the new code which will go into effect January 1, 2014.

 Although California leads the nation in "professionalizing" the residential energy consultant industry and despite the size of this service sector and, in fact because of it, there is a natural tendency for the large number of certified raters in California to have divergent approaches to rating new homes.
 This program will be an important means toward helping create more consistency and comparability of new construction performance.
-Also, as advanced designs, materials, and systems are incorporated into new homes, there is an on-going need to provide guidance on how to model and inspect these elements in the rating process so that they are treated correctly and consistently.
+Also, as advanced designs, materials, and systems are incorporated into new homes, there is an on-going and increasing need to provide guidance on how to model and inspect these elements in the rating process so that they are treated correctly and consistently.

-The program rationale begins with the need for HERS Rater Training Advancement that incorporates new codes and standards, green building and zero net energy technologies and practices, and provides raters comprehensive and consistent tools and information.
+The program rationale begins with the need for additional HERS Rater Training that incorporates new codes and standards, green building and zero net energy technologies and practices, and provides raters comprehensive and consistent tools and information.
 By providing training advancement opportunities through web-based and classroom instruction, the utility seeks to improve and align HERS Rater skill sets to (a) include the long-term focus on whole-building energy efficiency opportunities, (b) integrate and digest local, regional and state building codes, statutes and programs such that builders and developers can count on HERS raters for current information and appropriate recommendations, and (c) engage and equip the HERS rater profession as emissaries in the deployment of new energy efficiency technologies and adoption of voluntary building standards in the near term.